 • Feels flimsy • Small, 34cm flexy blades • Thin 24mm shaft diametre • 210cm is a minimal useful length for chubby packrafts

 What they say Those who pay close attention to boat weight and packability should also make the right choice with the paddle.
 The Anfibio Fly has a minimum weight of just 460g making it an ideal ultra-light companion.
 It can be broken down into five segments none longer than 49cm so can be easily stored in any daypack.
 Despite its minimalist features, the Anfibio Fly is well featured for a wide range of uses.

 I used Panasonic’s Lumix FT2 wet cameras for 13 years or more, a simple, slim, one-handed, all-weather P&S which didn’t have to be mollycoddled.
-In 2011 we even used them to make a packrafting movie.
-Later models seemed to lose the functionality of the FT2 so as they died or sank, I replaced them with used cheapies off ebay until they got hard to find.
+In 2011 we even used them to make a series of packrafting viseos.
+Later FTs seemed to lose the functionality of the FT2, so as they died or sank, I replaced them with used cheapies off ebay until they got too hard to find.
 Desert, pocket or sea, I’ve always liked the Lumix range’s preference for a wider 24mm-ish lens.
 Ridiculous zoom levels were far less important because picture quality dived.
-But after a really old FT1 burner unsurprisingly failed to survive a few minutes of snorkelling the other month, I decided to try a used OlympusTG-5 (left) after some paddle boarders rated them.
+But after a really old FT1 burner unsurprisingly failed to survive a few minutes of snorkelling the other month, I decided to step up and get a used OlympusTG-5 after some paddle boarders rated them.